 Step 2: Compare the points required

-When doing the comparison, remember that you convert Velocity Points into KrisFlyer miles at a rate of 1.35:1 – meaning 1,350 Velocity points converts to 1,000 KrisFlyer miles.
+Following a recent devaluation, Velocity Points convert to KrisFlyer miles at a rate of 1.55:1 – meaning 1,550 Velocity points converts to 1,000 KrisFlyer miles.

 Step 3: Book your seat!